-When roasting, this machine will roast down to 1/3 lb (6 oz.) of beans.
-To get an accurate bean temperature reading the beans must reach the thermometer probe tip.
+This machine will roast down to 1/3 lb.
+(6 oz.) of beans.
+To get an accurate beantemperature reading, the beans must reach the thermometer probe tip.

 Roasting on the Artisan 3-e is very easy.
 Never leave your roaster unattended.
-If you lose your bean loft you will ruin your batch and possibly damage your Roaster.
+If you lose your bean loft, you will ruin your batch and possibly damage your Roaster.
 Coffee beans can catch on fire if they stop circulating.